What is the length of the program?

 Can Stockton undergraduates take MAHG courses for credit?

 Yes.
-Stockton undergraduates can apply to take up to two MAHG courses, which will be covered by flat rate tuition.
-Students who successfully complete these courses will receive credit towards their undergraduate degree and, if they enroll in the MAHG Program upon graduation, they will also receive graduate credit for these courses at no extra cost.
+Stockton undergraduates can apply to take up to two MAHG courses for credit.
+Students who successfully complete these courses will receive credit towards their undergraduate degree and, if they enroll in the MAHG Program upon graduation, they will also receive graduate credit for these courses.
 In order to apply to take these courses, students must have completed 96 semester hours of undergraduate credits and must have a GPA of 3.2.
 The Graduate Course Access Form can be found here.

 What are the prerequisites?